Tutorial 1: Generating a virtual environment for the GenMR digital template

 Appendix

-A. Attributes & properties of environmental layers
+A. Variables & properties of environmental layers

 Layer class ID